AlibabaCloudDocs/cfw/intl.en-US/Security Notification/[Virtual patch] WebLogic wls9-async deserialization remote command execution.md

 Risk level: High risk

-Rule-based defense: A virtual patch is available in the Cloud Firewall console to defend against this vulnerability.
+Policy-based protection: Cloud Firewall provides virtual patches to fix this vulnerability.
+We recommend that you enable the Virtual Patches in [Intrusion Prevention](../../../../intl.en-US/User Guide/Security policies/Intrusion prevention policies.md#) to defend against this vulnerability.